aarontharris/Fuel/README.md

 # Quick Integration Tutorial
 [Youtube Fuel Tutorial](https://www.youtube.com/watch?v=CuWsEsSgPso)

+# Integration Overview
+* Inside your Application.onCreate(), be sure to call FuelInjector.initializeModule() with your Custom FuelModule.
+* If an object needs to perform injections and itself was not injected, FuelInjector.ignite().
+  * Injections are not available until after FuelInjector.ignite().
+* All injections are lazy

 # How it works
 I'm going to assume you watched the video above, if not, do that now, I'll wait...